dmitriy10291029/Lines-Of-Code-Counter/README.md

 ```
 loc-util "<path>" [ext.
 1] [ext.
 2]...

-If extensions are not cpecified all extensions considered.
+If extensions are not specified all extensions considered.
 ```

 **Example 2**: